-The old constitutions affirm, that St. Alban was employed by Carausius to environ the city of Verulam with a wall, and to build for him a plendid palace; and that, to reward his diligence in executing those works, the Emperor appointed him steward of his household, and chief ruler of the realm.
-However this may be, from the corroborating testimonies of ancient historians, we are assured that this knight was a celebrated architect, and a real encourager of able workmen; it cannot therefore be supposed, that Free-masonry would be neglected under so eminent a patron.
+The old constitutions assirm, that St. Alban was employed by Carausius to environ the city of Verulam with a wall, and to build for him a splendid palace; and that, to reward his diligence in executing these works, the Emperor appointed him steward of his household, and chief ruler of the realm.
+However this may be, from the corroborating testimonies of ancient historians, we are assured that this knight was a celebrated architect, and a real encourager of able workmen; it cannot therefore be supposed, that Free-Masonry would be neglected under so eminent a patron.

-\ The garment which Alban wore upon this occasion was called a Caracalla; it was a kind of cloke with a cowl, resembling the vestment of the Jewish priess.
+The garment which Alban wore upon this occasion was called a Caracalla; it was a kind of cloke with a cowl, refembling the vertment of the Jewish priests.
 Walsingham relates, that it was preserved in a large chest in the church of Ely, which was opened in the reign of Edward II.
-A. D. 1314; and Thomas Rudburn, another writer of equal authority, confirms this relation; and adds, That there was found with his garment an old writing in these words: 'This is the Caracalla of St. Amphibalus, the monk and preceptor of St. Alban; in which that proto-martyr of England fuffered death, under the cruel persecution of Diocletian against the Christians.'
+A. D. 1314; and Thomas Rudburn, another writer of equal authority, confirms this relation; and adds, That there was found with his garment an old writing in these words: This is the Caracalla of St. Amphibalus, the monk and preceptor of St. Alban; in which that proto-martyr of England suffered death, under the sruel persecution of Diocletian against the Christians.

-History of Masonry in England under St. Austin, King Alfred, and Athelstane; and also under the Knights Templars.
+History of Masonry in England under St. Austin, King Alfred, Edward, Athelstane, Edgar, Edward the Consessor, William the Conqueror, Henry I. Stephen, and Henry II.; and also under the Knights Templars.

-AFTER the departure of the Romans from Britain, Masonry made but a slow progress, and in a little time was almost totally neglected, on account of the irruptions of the Picts and Scots. which obliged the fouthern inhabitants of the island to folicit the affistance of the Saxons, to repel these invaders.
-As the Saxons increased, the native Britons funk into obscurity, and ere long yielded the superiority to their protectors, acknowleging their fovereignty and jurisdiction.
-These rough and ignorant heathers, despising every thing but war, foon put a finishing stroke to all the remains of ancient learning which had escaped the fury of the Picts and Scots.
-They continued their depredations with unrestrained rigour, till the arrival of some pious teachers from Wales and Scotland, when many of these savages being reconciled to Christianity, Masonry got into repute, and lodges were again formed \; but these being under the direction of foreigners, were feldom convened, and never attained to any degree of confideration or importance.
+AFTER the departure of the Romans from Britain, Masonry made but a slow progress, and was almost totally neglected, on account of the irruptions of the Picts and Scots, which obliged the fouthern inhabitants of the illand to folicit the affiftance of the Saxons, in order to repel these invaders.
+As the Saxons increased, the native Britons funk into obscurity, and ere long yielded the superiority to their protectors, acknowledging their fovereignty and jurisdiction.
+These rough and ignorant heathens, despising every thing but war, soon put a finishing stroke to all the remains of ancient learning which had escaped the fury of the Picts and Scots.
+They continued their depredations with unrestrained rigour, till the arrival of some pious teachers from Wales and Scotland, when many of these savages being reconciled to Christianity, Mafoury got into repute, and lodges were again formed \; but these being under the direction of foreigners, were feldom convened, and never attained to any degree of confideration or importance.